grafana/writers-toolkit/docs/sources/write/tooling-and-workflows/index.md

 For more information, refer to https://github.com/grafana/technical-documentation/tree/main/docs/sources/style-guide.
 ```

-Save and close the file opened by `git` to finish the commit.
+Save and close the file opened by Git to finish the commit.

-For small changes where you only need write a subject, use the `-m` flag to provide the message without invoking your editor.
+For small changes where you only need write a subject, use the `-m` option to provide the message without invoking your editor.
 For example:

 ```bash
 git commit -s -m "Use American English spellings"
 ```

+You can provide the`-m` option multiple times.
+Git uses the argument to the first option as the commit subject.
+The arguments to the other options become the commit body paragraphs.

 ### Push changes to the remote repository

 Pushing changes to the remote repository allows other people to look at your commits and review them.
-It's also the first step in getting your changes incorporated into the main branch.
+It's also the first step in getting your changes into the default branch.

 Push your changes using `git push`.